mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

 ## The gardening part wasn't supposed to be hard

 The big challenge of this project for us was supposed to be electronics.
-Gardening didn't seem seem that har.
+Gardening didn't seem seem that hard.
 Green beans, in particular, are frequently described as a hardy plant that require only basic gardening skills to grow.

 It turns out that we don't have basic gardening skills.
-GreenPiThumb is supposed to automate the human part of tending an indoor garden, but to automate anything, a human has to know what "correct" looks like.
-It was hard to decide whether GreenPiThumb was watering too much or too little when we ourselves had no idea how much watering is correct.
+GreenPiThumb is intended to automate the human part of tending an indoor garden, but to automate anything, a human has to know what "correct" looks like.
+It was hard to decide whether GreenPiThumb was watering too much or too little when we ourselves had no idea how much water is correct.

-Experienced gardeners probably can observe hints from the plant or the soil that the plant needs to be watered, but weren't sure what a healthy green bean plant looked like, which is how we ended up accidentally making this horticultural snuff film:
+Experienced gardeners probably can draw hints from the plant or the soil to adjust the amount of watering, but we weren't sure what a healthy green bean plant looked like.
+That's  how we ended up accidentally making this horticultural snuff film:

 <figure>
 <div style="width:100%;height:0px;position:relative;padding-bottom:75.000%;"><iframe src="https://streamable.com/s/4ds28/hlxbxg" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>